DayleChettiar/ContackBook/README.md

     git clone https://github.com/DayleChettiar/ContackBook.git
     mvn tomcat7:run

-You can then access ContacT book here: http://localhost:8080
+You can then access Contact Book here: http://localhost:8080

 or whichever port you have set the application to run.